TACC/Lmod/docs/source/130_spider_cache.rst

 used by Lmod to know that the spider cache is up-to-date.

-Lmod uses the spider cache file as a replacement for walking the directory tree to find all modulefiles in your MODULEPATH.
+Lmod uses the spider cache file as a replacement for walking the directory tree to find all modulefiles in your ``MODULEPATH``.
 This means that Lmod only knows about system modules that are found in the spider cache.
 Lmod won't know about any system modules that are not in this cache.
 (Personal module files are always found).
 It turns out that reading a single file is much faster than walking the directory tree.

+While building the spider cache, each modulefile is evaluated for changes to ``MODULEPATH``.
+Any directories added to ``MODULEPATH`` are also walked.
+This means if your site uses the software hierarchy then the new directories added by compiler or mpi stack modulefiles will also be searched.

 Sites running Lmod have three choices: